 After 10 years of teaching in the UK and craving adventure I decided that teaching abroad was something I would like to try and applied for jobs in the Middle East, this found me teaching Year 6 in Kuwait and being the Year Leader for seven years.

-Wanting to come back towards England I made the decision to teach in Europe which led me to The British School, Warsaw where I have just finished four years.
+Wanting to come back towards England I made the decision to teach in Europe which led me to The British School, Warsaw where I spent four years.

 I am a crafty person and have a variety of hobbies.
 I like to do cross stitch (it’s very calming), make cards and wedding stationery sets and love to dabble in the kitchen.
 I like to sing and joined the primary, senior and community choirs at The British School.